Princess Rhaenyra at the age of sixteen, as depicted by Magali Villeneuve in The World of Ice & Fire

 Dance of the Dragons

-Rhaenyra was her father's designated heir and he intended that she would succeed him.
+Rhaenyra was the designated heir of her father, King Viserys I Targaryen, who desired that she succeed him.
 Viserys's intent had been confirmed by a proclamation of his will.
-However, when King Viserys I Targaryen died in 129 AC, Ser Otto Hightower, the Hand of the King, and Ser Criston Cole, Lord Commander of the Kingsguard and possibly the former lover of Rhaenyra, defied the king's will and instead crowned Rhaenyra's half-brother, Alicent's son Aegon II, who was ten years younger.
+When Viserys died in 129 ᴀᴄ, however, Ser Otto Hightower, the Hand of the King, and Ser Criston Cole, Lord Commander of the Kingsguard and possibly the former lover of Rhaenyra, defied the king's will and instead crowned Rhaenyra's half-brother, Queen Alicent Hightower's son Aegon II, who was ten years younger.
 This brought about the Targaryen civil war, known as the Dance of the Dragons, in which dragonriders fought each other.
 During the war, Rhaenyra rode her dragon, Syrax.

 To gain more support to take the throne from her brother, Rhaenyra sent her son Jace on his dragon to treat with the Arryns, Manderlys, and Starks, and her son Luke to treat with Lord Borros Baratheon at Storm's End.
 Luke's mission was thought to be the safer, but he arrived at Storm's End to find Queen Alicent's younger son Aemond already there.
 Aemond, riding Vhagar, killed Luke over Shipbreaker Bay as he attempted to leave after failing to gain Lord Borros' allegiance.
 The news of Luke's death devastated his mother.

-Those living in King's Landing initally welcomed Rhaenyra's return as a ruler, for they had always had little love for Aegon II Targaryen and his brother Aemond.
+Those living in King's Landing initially welcomed Rhaenyra's return as a ruler, for they had always had little love for Aegon II Targaryen and his brother Aemond.
 Once in power, however, the spikes of the gates started to be filled with more and more heads each day, and the taxes increased.
-The smallfolk slowly started to turn against her, and eventually named her "King Maegor with Teats."
-This term would remain a common curse in King's Landing for a hundred years thereafter.
+The smallfolk slowly started to turn against her, and eventually named her "King Maegor with teats."
+The term Maegor's Teats became a common curse in King's Landing for a hundred years thereafter.
+Rhaenyra sent knights inquisitor to pursue those who had helped Aegon escape the capital.

 After hearing of the Two Betrayers, Rhaenyra grew paranoid and declared the two remaining dragonseeds, Ser Addam Velaryon and the girl Nettles both traitors, a decision with disastrous consequences.
-Rhaenyra's Hand, Lord Corlys Velaryon, who had named Ser Addam his heir, alerted Ser Addam in time for the knight to flee upon the back of the dragon Seasmoke.
-This lead to the arrest of Lord Corlys, which caused the fleet of House Velaryon to abandon Rhaenyra's cause.
+Rhaenyra's Hand, Lord Corlys Velaryon, who had named Addam his heir, alerted Addam in time for the knight to flee upon the back of the dragon Seasmoke.
+This led to the arrest of Corlys, which caused the fleet of House Velaryon to abandon Rhaenyra's cause.

-In order to have Nettles killed, Queen Rhaenyra had sent a letter to Lord Manfryd Mooton, commanding him to kill the girl.
+In order to have the girl Nettles killed, Queen Rhaenyra had sent a letter to Lord Manfryd Mooton, commanding him to kill the girl.
 Lord Mooton refused, as Nettles was under the protection of guest right.
 He feared Prince Daemon would kill them if they followed Rhaenyra's orders, but saw there was no winning option, since refusing to obey Rhaenyra's order would make him a traitor to the crown.
-Insisting that King Viserys I and Jaehaerys I would never have asked such a thing, Lord Manfryd then decided to change his allegiance to King Aegon II Targaryen, after both the girl Nettles and Prince Daemon had left his roof for the very last time.
+Insisting that King Viserys I and Jaehaerys I would never have asked such a thing, Manfryd decided to change his allegiance to Aegon II, after Nettles and Daemon had left his roof.

 After the Storming of the Dragonpit, Rhaenyra fled King's Landing.
 Terrorized and despairing, she grew grey and haggard as she traveled past Rosby, Stokeworth, and Duskendale.
 Rhaenyra was forced to sell her crown to raise the coin to buy passage on a Braavosi merchant ship, the Violande.
 Once she reached Dragonstone, Rhaenyra was betrayed by Ser Alfred Broome, whose men slew the remainder of her Queensguard.
 Her half-brother Aegon II then had her fed to his own dragon, Sunfyre, at Dragonstone.
 King Aegon II decreed that Rhaenyra was never a queen and that she be referred to only as princess in all chronicles and court records.

 Rhaenyra's three eldest sons all died fighting during the Dance of the Dragons, but her two youngest sons, the sons by her second husband, Prince Daemon, survived the civil war.
-The war ended when Aegon II died in 131 AC with no male issue, and was succeeded by Rhaenyra's and Daemon's elder son, the boy Aegon III, who had seen his mother's death by dragon.
-Rhaenyra's second son with Prince Daemon would also later rule as King, after both of the sons of Aegon III died without any issue.
+The war ended when Aegon II died in 131 ᴀᴄ with no male issue, and was succeeded by Rhaenyra's and Daemon's elder son, the boy Aegon III, who had seen his mother's death by dragon.
+Rhaenyra's second son with Prince Daemon would also later rule as King Viserys II Targaryen, as both sons of his brother Aegon III, Daeron I and Baelor I, later died without issue.

 Neither Rhaenyra or Aegon II are remembered well in the history of the Westeros.